ClintOxx/Web-Dev/README.md

 # Web-Dev
-Intead of making several different repos to show off what I have learned with fullstack dev, I decided to place my projects all in one repo.
+Intead of making several different repos to show off what I have learned with fullstack dev, I decided to condense them into one repo.

 Over the last year I made some of these projects by following tutorials, while others are 100% made by me, the rest are a combination of the two.